amilash/Product-Development-Process/Project_Initiation.md

 Please refer to the Kunai Project Customer Journey.
 It describes the project flow and the high level subjects and goals of those project phases that you as the Product and Project manager will be driving.

 # Project Initiation
-This is Phase one of PM responsibilities.
+This is Phase 1 of Product Management responsibilities.
+Inputs are needed by Team Area LEads and a handoff and information sharing from Biz Dev is critical.

 You have gotten an SOW and an NDA from Biz Dev by now and are working with Operations to resource a team and land on a start date and a date for a Project Kickoff call with the client.

-Ideally you have designers and engineers lined up for the kickoff.
+Ideally you have designers and engineers lined up for the official Project Kickoff.

 ## Kickoff Attendees: Client and their project Team + Consultancy's Product Manager, Business Development, Engineers, Designer.
 Client brief Project Team on project scope and needs.